On a nonlinear Schr\"odinger-Bopp-Podolsky system in the zero mass case: functional framework and existence: Introduction

 \section{Introduction}

 The Bopp-Podolsky theory, developed independently by Bopp \cite{B40} and Podolsky \cite{P42}, is a second-order gauge theory for the electromagnetic field that addresses the so-called {\sl infinity problem} associated with a point charge in the classical Maxwell theory.
-Specifically, in this theory, by the well-known Gauss law (or Poisson equation), the electrostatic potential $\phi$ for a given charge distribution with density $\rho$ satisfies the equation
+From a historical viewpoint, it is also natural to refer to the Bopp--Land\'e--Thomas--Podolsky theory, since related higher-order electrodynamic models were developed in the same period by Land\'e and Thomas; see, for instance, \cite{CarleyKiesslingPerlick2019} for a modern discussion and for an analysis of the Schr\"odinger spectrum of the hydrogen atom in this framework.
+Specifically, in Maxwell theory, by the well-known Gauss law (or Poisson equation), the electrostatic potential $\phi$ for a given charge distribution with density $\rho$ satisfies the equation

 If we let $\rho=4\pi \delta_{x_0}$ with $x_0\in \R^3$, then the fundamental solution of equation \eqref{eq3.6} is $\mathcal{C}(x-x_0)$ with $\mathcal{C}(x):=1/|x|$, and therefore the energy of the corresponding electrostatic field is not finite since